 On a foggy winter morning, my friends and I arrive to play in the snow at Elk Island National Park and immediately head for the Bison Trail Loop hoping for a glimpse of the giant beasts.
-More than 300 wood bison roam free in the park, a species that at one time was thought to be extinct.
+More than 300 wood bison, a species that at one time was thought to be extinct, roam free in the park.
 As the sun comes up, we peer through bare aspen groves and spot their shadows in the distance.

 My friends and I often meet here because it’s so close to Alberta’s capital city – the park is less than 40 minutes east of Edmonton.
-In the winter, it’s a hushed expanse of open snow with more than 80 km (50 mi) of trails that are perfect for snowshoeing.
+In the winter, it’s a hushed expanse of open snow with more than 80 km (50 mi) of trails – perfect for snowshoeing.

 We meet our guides at an open-air pavilion and gather around a fire, drink hot chocolate and learn about the park’s long history and the wildlife that lives here.
 Elk Island National Park was established in 1906 as one of the first big game sanctuaries in Canada, fenced to protect native elk, moose and mule deer.
 A herd of 400 plains bison – some of the last remaining – arrived a year later.
 Today, preserves around the world are the happy recipients of some of the plains and wood bison protected here.
 More than 80 per cent of the planet’s population can trace their ancestry through Elk Island.

-The trek takes about an hour and we returned to a warming tent Priscilla had set up on the shore.
-We huddled around the wood stove, inhaling the smoky warmth and feasting on warm baguettes with melted honey.
+The trek takes about an hour and we return to a warming tent Priscilla has set up on the shore.
+We huddle around the wood stove, inhaling the smoky warmth and feasting on warm baguettes with melted honey.